ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## initialQueryID {#initial-query-id}

-Returns the ID of the initial current query, which can be used instantly in other queries.
+Returns the ID of the initial current query.
 Other parameters of a query can be extracted from the [system.query_log](../../operations/system-tables/query_log.md) table via `initial_query_id`.

 In contrast to [queryID](#query-id) function `initialQueryID` returns same results on shards (see example).